ashleychontos/pySYD/docs/installation.rst

 .. code-block::

-    pysyd setup
+    pysyd setup --verbose

-In setup 'mode', the :term:`verbose<-v, --verbose>` output is `True` by default -- this way you can see what is being downloaded and where it can be found:
+We used the :term:`verbose<-v, --verbose>` command so you can see what is being downloaded and where it is being downloaded to.

 .. code-block::